odradev/awesome-zero-knowledge/README.md

 * [Accelerating Zero-Knowledge Proofs](https://figmentcapital.medium.com/accelerating-zero-knowledge-proofs-cfc806de611b) - article by Figment Capital from April 2023.
 * [All you wanted to know about Plonk](https://www.notamonadtutorial.com/all-you-wanted-to-know-about-plonk/) - article by Not A Monad from May 2023.
 * [ZK, AI, ZKML: Disruptive Technologies & Real-Life Use-Cases](https://medium.com/@gwarner/zk-ai-zkml-disruptive-technologies-real-life-use-cases-dd038c0f9498) - article by Gaylord Warner from May 2023.
-* [Building zk-SNARKs (volume 1)](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-1-8e8bd4e4a012) and [volume 2](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-2-444ec711efe0) - article by Ramsès Fernàndez-València from May 2023.
+* [Building zk-SNARKs (volume 1)](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-1-8e8bd4e4a012), [volume 2](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-2-444ec711efe0) and [volume 3](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-3-7fc6dd0cf903) - article by Ramsès Fernàndez-València from May 2023.
 * [Benchmarking ZK-Circuits in Circom](https://eprint.iacr.org/2023/681.pdf) - academic text by Sanjay Gollapudi and Colin Steidtmann from May 2023.
+* [Zero Knowledge Blockchain Bridge](https://medium.com/@victoryeo-62924/zero-knowledge-blockchain-bridge-c75b3638e8c6) - article by Victor Yeo from May 2023.
+* [zkML: Evolving the Intelligence of Smart Contracts Through Zero-Knowledge Cryptography](https://medium.com/1kxnetwork/zkml-evolving-the-intelligence-of-smart-contracts-through-zero-knowledge-cryptography-e6725412bbd1) - article by Justin McAfee from May 2023.
+* [Zero-Knowledge Proofs from the Action Subgraph](https://eprint.iacr.org/2023/718.pdf) - academic text by Giacomo Borin, Edoardo Persichetti and Paolo Santini from May 2023.

 ### Projects
 Projects that are using ZK-technology.